 Cooking Twine– If you have a spiral cut ham and the slices are falling over after basting, use some cooking twine to tie it back together otherwise the slices falling over will get dry.
 No one likes dry ham.
 Yucky.

 Questions you might have about how to make glaze for ham:

 Can you glaze ham the night before?
-I wouldn’t suggest glazing ham the night before.
-Ham is usually cooked and therefore just needs to be warmed on the day of preparation.
+I wouldn’t suggest glazing the night before.
+Ham is usually fully cooked and therefore just needs to be warmed on the day of preparation.

 The glaze won’t marinate and penetrate through the cooked ham, so it really doesn’t have any benefit going on early.
 It also won’t stick as well.
 You need heat to have it melt and crust onto the ham.

 Is ham glaze gluten free?
-I can’t speak for all ham glaze recipes, but this is a gluten free ham glaze.
+I can’t speak for all recipes, but this is a gluten free recipe.